 The CCWC is made up of between nine and fifteen members (volunteers) who reside in Washington County or are members of a business or organization significantly involved in arts, heritage or humanities activities in Washington County.

+The CCWC meets quarterly on the days/times listed to the right.
 New members work with current board members to review and either maintain the meeting schedule as stated above, or mutually agree on a new meeting schedule.

 How to Join the Board